SpencerVJones/Calculator-Web-App/README.md

 - `index.js:` JavaScript file containing the logic for calculator functionality.

 ## Contributing
 Contributions are welcome!

-If you find any issues or have suggestions for improvements, please open an issue or create a pull request.
+### You can contribute by:
+-  Reporting bugs
+-  Suggesting new features
+-  Submitting pull requests to improve the codebase